Top 10 Best Anime Like Violet Evergarden

 • Episodes: 1

-It’s one of those animes that makes you realize how intense a mother’s love can be, and it’ll undoubtedly break your heart.
+It’s one of those anime that makes you realize how intense a mother’s love can be, and it’ll undoubtedly break your heart.

 Your Name